MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Getting-Information-About-Commands.md

 ---
 ms.date:  08/27/2018
 keywords:  powershell,cmdlet
-title:  Getting Information About Commands ms.assetid:  56f8e5b4-d97c-4e59-abbe-bf13e464eb0d
+title:  Getting information about commands ms.assetid:  56f8e5b4-d97c-4e59-abbe-bf13e464eb0d
 ---

-# Getting Information About Commands
+# Getting information about commands

 The PowerShell `Get-Command` displays commands that are available in your current session.
 When you run the `Get-Command` cmdlet, you see something similar to the following output: